TerraCycle curbside recycling for hard-to-recycle trash

 Pet food packaging

-Materials are shredded and then cleaned to remove residual product or other contaminants.
+Materials are shredded or densified and, if necessary, cleaned to remove residual product or other contaminants.
 Clean, sorted plastics are mixed with other plastics to make recycled plastic blends.
-Sorted papers are pulped and used for secondary corrugated and paper manufacturing applications.

 Home care products & packaging